Gets the primary clipboard of the widget.

 Returns the content width or height of the widget.

-Allocates widget with a transformation that translates the origin to the position in @allocation.
+Allocates widget with a transformation that translates the origin to the position in allocation.

-Gets the size request that was explicitly set for the widget using gtk_widget_set_size_request().
+Gets the size request that was explicitly set for the widget.

-Snapshot the a child of @widget.
+Snapshots a child of the widget.

 Returns the widget state as a flag set.

-Returns the style context associated to @widget.
+Returns the style context associated to the widget.

-Gets the contents of the tooltip for @widget.
+Gets the contents of the tooltip for the widget.

-Gets the contents of the tooltip for @widget.
+Gets the contents of the tooltip for the widget.

-Sets @text as the contents of the tooltip.
+Sets the contents of the tooltip for the widget.

-Triggers a tooltip query on the display where the toplevel of @widget is located.
+Triggers a tooltip query on the display of the widget.

 Causes a widget to be unmapped if it’s currently mapped.

-Dissociate @widget from its parent.
+Removes widget from its parent.

-Causes a widget to be unrealized (frees all GDK resources associated with the widget).
+Causes a widget to be unrealized.

 Turns off flag values for the current widget state.

-Gets the vertical alignment of @widget.
+Gets the vertical alignment of the widget.

-Sets the vertical alignment of @widget.
+Sets the vertical alignment of the widget.

 Gets whether the widget would like any available extra vertical space.